fabiospampinato/vscode-commands/README.md

       "arguments": [1, 2, 3], // Arguments to pass to the command handler
       "filterLanguageRegex": "markdown", // Show only if current file's language matches this regex.
 Requires double escaping "filterFileRegex": ".*\\.ext", // Show only if the current file's path matches this regex.
+Requires double escaping "filterWorskspaceFileRegex": ".*\\.ext", // Show only if a workspace file path matches this regex.
+Requires double escaping
-Requires double escaping }
+    }
   ]
 }